adambraimbridge/next-myft-client/README.md

 ### load

-Fired when all data for a given relationship has been loaded e.g. `followed:load`. `event.detail` is an object:
+Fired when all data for a given user relationship has been loaded e.g. `followed:load`. `event.detail` is an object:
 ```
 {
 	Count: // number of items returned,